-- 2. The Cooperation Council acting in its trade configuration:

-- (a) shall have the power to adopt decisions in order to amend the following on the basis of mutual consent and following the completion of the Parties' respective internal procedures as provided for in their legislation.

-- (i) Annexes 5-A, 5-B, 5-C and 5-D;

-- (ii) Annex 6;

-- (iii) Annexes 7-A, 7-B and 7-C;

-- (iv) Annex 9-A;

-- (v) Annexes 14-A and 14-B;

-- (vi) Protocol I.

-- (b) may adopt decisions to issue interpretation of this Title;

-(c) may establish subcommittees composed of representatives of the Parties, in addition to those established by this Title and to assign them responsibilities within the limits of its own competence, including the modification of the assigned functions or the dissolution of the established sub-committee.
+- 2. The Cooperation Council acting in its trade configuration: - (a) shall have the power to adopt decisions in order to amend the following on the basis of mutual consent and following the completion of the Parties' respective internal procedures as provided for in their legislation. - (i) Annexes 5-A, 5-B, 5-C and 5-D; - (ii) Annex 6; - (iii) Annexes 7-A, 7-B and 7-C; - (iv) Annex 9-A; - (v) Annexes 14-A and 14-B; - (vi) the Protocol on mutual administrative assistance in customs matters (hereinafter referred to as the "Protocol"). - (b) may adopt decisions to issue interpretation of this Title; - (c) may establish subcommittees composed of representatives of the Parties, in addition to those established in this Title and to assign them responsibilities within the limits of its own competence, including the modification of the assigned functions or the dissolution of the established sub-committee.

-3. The amendments referred to in paragraph 2(a) shall be confirmed by an exchange of diplomatic notes between the Parties and enter into force upon receipt of the last note, unless otherwise agreed by the Parties.

-4. The Cooperation Council acting in its trade configuration shall take decisions and make appropriate recommendations following the completion of the Parties' respective internal procedures, as provided for in their legislation.

-5. When meetings of the Cooperation Council are not available, the decisions referred to in paragraph 2 may be taken by written procedure.
+- 3. The amendments referred to in point (a) of paragraph 2 shall be confirmed by an exchange of diplomatic notes between the Parties and enter into force upon receipt of the last diplomatic note, unless otherwise agreed by the Parties. - 4.
+The Cooperation Council acting in its trade configuration shall take decisions and make appropriate recommendations following the completion of the Parties' respective internal procedures, as provided for in their legislation. - 5.
+When meetings of the Cooperation Council are not available, the decisions referred to in paragraph 2 may be taken by written procedure.